 The former school teacher and Auburn University graduate was elected state treasurer in 2002.
 She was then elected Lt.
 Governor in 2010 and is the first Republican woman to hold the office.
 Her office is credited with cutting spending.

-Ivey brought more than 13,000 jobs and $6 billion in new business investments during her time as governor, according to her website.
-She also established the Opioid Overdose and Addiction Council to combat the state's opioid crisis.
+Ivey brought more than 16,000 jobs and $8 billion in new business investments during her time as governor, according to her website.
+She also established the Opioid Overdose and Addiction Council to combat the state’s opioid crisis.
 She says her administration has the lowest unemployment in the history of the state.

 She plans to keep working to restore Alabamians’ trust in state government.
 She banned lobbyists appointments in the state’s executive branch.